 See the attached demographic information provided.
-39.74% of workforce has high school level or less education.
 Most employment opportunities in the future will require some level of certification or degree to match the skill needs.
 Greater Technology skills will be required for future workforce expansion efforts.

 Describe any current workforce training initiatives, including those supported by Workforce Investment Boards, community colleges and other organizations.
 Describe how these efforts will support the jurisdiction's Consolidated Plan.